craigpoma/ec2_scheduler/README.md

 are using temporary security credentials that you retrieved directly from AWS STS operations.

+If the user running the code has a ~/.aws/credentials file.
+The authenticators located in that file will be used.

 You can "filter" the nodes the schedule tool attempts to turn off/on by using the <code>-n, --name_filter</code> commandline options.